OskarZhang/TagListView/README.md

 # Customization:
 To customize the appearance of the label, you can just dive into the addTag() func to change however you want your UILabel to look like.

-# Known Issues:
+# Known Issue:
-This view container will be very laggy when there are more than 100 tags on screen.
-It is due to the expense of drawing UILabel.
-I don't see an use case where an iOS app would need to display 100 UILabels at same time so it shouldn't be a big deal.
+This View Container still scrolls poorly when there are large volume of labels on screen, due to the fact that I did not implement some sort of a caching mechanism for the UIScrollView.

 #In Action: